 Interested in Talking?
 Have a burden and need help carrying it?
 Learn more below!

 Alexy Gatica is first and foremost a daughter of the Most High, and second a sister to all.
 She has a gift of loving her fellow sisters and empowering them.
 A call that she only learned about later in life, but has since then taken it to the next level.
-Her faith journey is one that has taken her from the US to Palau, from Rhode Island to Michigan, from psychologist to minister, and only God knows where He will take her next.
+Her faith journey is one that has taken her from the US to Palau, from Georgia to Michigan, from psychologist to minister, and to wherever God takes her next.
 You can follow Alexy’s adventure here @alexygatica